josdem/hugo/content/techtalk/algorithms/kangaroo.md

 title = "Kangaroo"
 categories = ["techtalk","code"]
 tags = ["josdem", "techtalks","programming","technology","algorithms", "coding challenge","code"]
+description = "There are two kangaroos on a number line ready to jump in the positive direction.
+Each kangaroo takes the same amount of time to make a jump, regardless of distance.
+That is, if kangaroo one jumps 3 meters and kangaroo two jumps 5 meters, they each do it in one second"
 +++

 There are two kangaroos on a number line ready to jump in the positive direction.
 Each kangaroo takes the same amount of time to make a jump, regardless of distance.
 That is, if kangaroo one jumps `3` meters and kangaroo two jumps `5` meters, they each do it in one second, for example.